 3. Know how to handle objections

-To deal with objections can take some time to fully grasp, but you'll get a hang of it.
+To deal with objections can take some time to fully grasp, but you'll get the hang of it.
 One of the best ways to handle leads persistently saying no is to always be at least one step ahead.

 Just like you do with customer inquiries, you should prepare a list of reasons as to why a customer would say no to your offer, and then respond accordingly.